conbench/conbench/README.md

 New version of conbench package will be uploaded into PyPI by a new build for [conbench-deploy](.buildkite/conbench-deploy/pipeline.yml) Buildkite pipeline

-## Configuring the server
+## Configuring the web application

-The conbench server can be configured with various environment variables as defined in [config.py](./conbench/config.py).
+The conbench web application can be configured with various environment variables as defined in [config.py](./conbench/config.py).
 Instructions are in that file.

 ## Creating accounts